 In the planning of the post-conflict reconstruction process at the government level, the gender perspective was absent.
 Women are not specifically targeted for any specific interventions in the Peace, Recovery and Development Plan (PRDP, 2007-2010).
 Subsequently, the women's movement has responded by not only bringing this to the attention of Government but also by forming the National Women's Task Force for a gender responsive PRDP.
-Government has received the women's contribution positively and included the representatives of the task force on technical and working committees of the PRDP.
-In addition, women's community based organizations (CBOs) have formed District PRDP Task Forces in all PRDP districts and the District Local Governments have been cooperative and integrated these task forces in the district PRDP committees.
+Government has received the women's contribution positively and included the

-6 Changing Fortunes: Women's Economic Opportunities in Post War Northern Uganda : Investing in Peace Issue No 3 (2010) 110
+6 Changing Fortunes: Women's Economic Opportunities in Post War Northern Uganda : Investing in Peace Issue No 3 (2010)